abalaji-blr/GAN/ver2/README.md

 The Decoder expands the image with transpose Conv.

-Note: each layer will use LeakyReLU and InstanceNormalization
+Note: each layer will use **LeakyReLU and InstanceNormalization**

 #### Resnet block

 Original paper uses **reflection padding**.
 Let's use **same** padding for simplicity.

+### Some FAQs

+* What is Instance Normalization?

+* What is Reflection padding?

+  In the case of reflection padding, instead of zero values, the values obtained by the reflection of the image will be set.
+This will help in better texture identification.

 ## Results